muhammetsoftware/Muhammet-File-Downloader/README.md

 3. After the download process is complete, you can use your file safely.

 NOTE: This program is on pre-developement stage and some errors may occur.

+If you want to install this software with an package please check files